PurpleMyst/Valorant-watcher/README.md

 - Automatic lowest possible resolution settings to save bandwith
 - Avoid wasting time on offline streams or streams with errors
 - Avoid wasting bandwidth when you've already got the drop
+- Avoid watching streamers which are playing valorant but don't have drops enabled

 ## Setup